aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/source/docs/README-MSK.md

 ## Architecture for AWS Streaming Data Solution for Amazon MSK
-The solution implements three patterns with more coming soon.
+The solution implements four patterns with more coming soon.
 All of them use Amazon MSK for streaming storage, and you can combine and extend the different components (which are built using the AWS CDK) to meet your needs.

 ### Networking configuration
 We recommend launching the Amazon MSK cluster in private subnets (where the default route points to a NAT gateway), as this networking setup is required if you plan to use AWS Lambda or Amazon Kinesis Data Analytics to read data from the cluster.